Endpoint estimates for commutators of singular integrals related to Schr\"odinger operators: Introduction

 This paper is organized as follows.
 In Section 2, we present some notations and preliminaries about Hardy spaces, new atoms, $BMO$ type spaces and Schr\"odinger-Calder\'on-Zygmund operators.
 In Section 3, we state the main results: two decomposition theorems (Theorem \ref{subbilinear decomposition for commutators} and Theorem \ref{bilinear decomposition for commutators}), Hardy estimates for commutators of Schr\"odinger-Calder\'on-Zygmund operators and the commutators of the Riesz transforms (Theorem \ref{Hardy estimates for CZO} and Theorem \ref{Hardy estimates for Riesz transforms}).
 In Section 4, we give some examples of fundamental operators related to $L$ which are in the class $\mathcal K_L$.
 Section 5 is devoted to the proofs of the main theorems.
 Section 6 is devoted to the proofs of the key lemmas.
-Finally, in Section 7, we give some subspaces of $H^1_L(\mathbb R^d)$ which {\sl do not necessarily} depend on $b\in BMO(\mathbb R^d)$ and $T\in \mathcal K_L$ (see Theorem \ref{atomic Hardy-type spaces} and Theorem \ref{Hardy-Sobolev spaces}), such that the commutator $[b,T]$ maps continuously these spaces into $L^1(\mathbb R^d)$.
-Especially, we find in this section the {\sl largest subspace} $\mathcal H^1_{L,b}$ of $H^1_L(\mathbb R^d)$ so that all commutators of Schr\"odinger-Calder\'on-Zygmund operators and the commutators of the Riesz transforms map continuously this space into $L^1(\mathbb R^d)$ (see Theorem \ref{the largest subspace}).
+Finally, in Section 7, we give some examples of subspaces of $H^1_L(\mathbb R^d)$ such that all commutators $[b,T]$, $T\in\mathcal K_L$, map continuously these spaces into $L^1(\mathbb R^d)$.

 Throughout the whole paper, $C$ denotes a positive geometric constant which is independent of the main parameters, but may change from line to line.
 The symbol $f\approx g$ means that $f$ is equivalent to $g$ (i.e. $C^{-1}f\leq g\leq C f$).
 In $\mathbb R^d$, we denote by $B=B(x,r)$ an open ball with center $x$ and radius $r>0$, and $t B(x, r): = B(x, tr)$ whenever $t>0$.
 For any measurable set $E$, we denote by $\chi_E$ its characteristic function, by $|E|$ its Lebesgue measure, and by $E^c$ the set $\mathbb R^d\setminus E$.